Category Archives: Portuguese Royals

 Mariana Victoria of Spain, José’s wife; Credit – Wikipedia

 José and Mariana Victoria developed a close relationship.
 They both enjoyed hunting as well as music.
 Mariana Victoria was an accomplished singer and they patronized Italian opera singers and the theater.
-They were both passionately religious but despite this, José had several mistresses much to the dislike of his wife.
+They were both passionately religious but despite this, José had several mistresses much to his wife’s dislike.

-Maria, José’s eldest daughter and his successor, at five-years-old; Credit – Wikipedia
+Maria, José’s eldest daughter and his successor; Credit – Wikipedia

 José and Mariana Victoria had four daughters but there were also four stillbirths including one stillborn son: